-At the European level, harmonized use of radio frequencies and other different radio spectrum management issues, telecommunications and postal regulation problems are being resolved at European Conference of Postal and Telecommunications Administrations (CEPT), namely through the activities of its committees, i.e. Electronic Communications Committee (ECC), European Committee for Postal Regulation (CERP) and their workgroups.
-CEPT activities are coordinated by the permanent European Radiocommunications Office (ERO).
-In the beginning of 2007, CEPT comprised 47 communications administrations of the European countries, i. e. almost all European countries belong to the organization.
-In the area of radiocommunication and telecommunications management, CEPT cooperates with the Commission of the European Communities when coordinating positions on different issues and performing expert research and feasibility studies, by order of the Commission of the European Communities, on the implementation of new technologies.
-CEPT strives to ensure compatibility and integrity of radiocommunication systems and telecommunications regulatory regime throughout Europe.
-CEPT takes up an active position in strategic planning and decision making when Europe prepares for International Telecommunication Union conferences, forms common positions of the European countries on the issues of electronic communications and postal regulation, technology and information society development at the global level.
-The Communications Regulatory Authority participates in the activities of CEPT Electronic Communications Committee (ECC), European Committee for Postal Regulation (CERP) and their workgroups as well as in the activities of the workgroup of the International Telecommunication Union (WG ITU).
+At the European level, harmonized use of radio frequencies and other different radio spectrum management issues, telecommunications and postal regulation problems are dealt with at the European Conference of Postal and Telecommunications Administrations (CEPT), namely through the activities of its committees, i.e., Electronic Communications Committee (ECC), European Committee for Postal Regulation (CERP),the Committee for ITU Policy (Com ITU) and their working groups.
+CEPT activities are coordinated by the permanent European Communications Office (ECO).
+CEPT comprises 48 communications administrations of the European countries, i. e. almost all European countries belong to the organization.
+In the area of radiocommunication and telecommunications management, CEPT cooperates with the Commission of the European Communities when coordinating positions on different issues and performing expert research and feasibility studies by a mandate of the Commission of the European Communities, on the implementation of new technologies.
+CEPT strives to ensure compatibility and integrity of radiocommunication systems and telecommunications regulatory regime throughout Europe by developing and adopting the relevant decisions and recommendations.

 The United Nations

 The United Nations Organization was founded in 1945 for the purpose of ensuring peace through international cooperation and collective security.
-At present almost all the states of the world are members of the United Nations, including Lithuania.
-In the structure of the United Nations, apart from the main management bodies and programmes, there are also 15 independent organizations, called specialized agencies and functioning in specific areas, i.e. economic, social, cultural, etc. Some of the said agencies, including the International Telecommunications Union and the Universal Postal Union, were established even before the United Nations came into existence.
+At present, almost all the states of the world are members of the United Nations, including Lithuania.
+In the structure of the United Nations, apart from the main management bodies and programmes, there are also 15 independent organizations, called specialized agencies and functioning in specific areas, i.e., economic, social, cultural, etc. Some of the said agencies, including the International Telecommunications Union and the Universal Postal Union, were established even before the United Nations came into existence.

 On 21 December 2001 the General Assembly of the United Nations, by its Resolution 56/183, supported the convocation of the World Summit for Information Society (WSIS).
-During the Summit, which was held in two stages, in December 2003 in Geneva and in November 2005 in Tunis, heads and ministers of countries and governments from around the world, heads of international organizations, representatives of business and general public searched for specific measures to develop strong foundation of the information society.
-Final documents of WSIS provided guidelines to promote information society development and overcome digital divide as well as set the principles for Internet governance and sponsor-paid Internet access in the developing countries.
+During the Summit, which was held in two stages, in December 2003 in Geneva and in November 2005 in Tunis, heads and ministers of countries and governments from around the world, heads of international organizations, representatives of business and general public searched for specific measures to develop a strong foundation of the information society.
+Final documents of WSIS provided guidelines to promote information society development and overcome digital divide as well as set the principles for Internet governance and the principles of financing Internet access in the developing countries.

 International Telecommunications Union (ITU)

-The Universal Postal Union (UPU)
+Universal Postal Union (UPU)

-Northern Atlantic Treaty Organization (NATO)
+North Atlantic Treaty Organization (NATO)

-The Internet Corporation for Assigned Names and Numbers (ICANN)
+Internet Corporation for Assigned Names and Numbers (ICANN)

-The World Trade Organization (WTO)
+World Trade Organization (WTO)

-Updated on 2011-01-21back
+Updated on 2014-04-02back